Mindoro: Economy

 The economy of Mindoro is largely based on agriculture.
 Products consist of a wide variety of fruits, such as citrus, bananas, lanzones, rambutan and coconuts, grains (rice and corn), sugarcane, peanuts, fish (catfish, milkfish and tilapia), livestock and poultry.
 Logging and the mining of marble and copper also thrived.
 Only 5% of the original forest remains as a result of extensive logging, prevalent agricultural practices, and population growth.

 Tourism is a lucrative business as well, with locations such as Apo Reef National Park, Lubang Island, Puerto Galera, Sabang Beach and Mount Halcon.
 Puerto Galera's beaches are the island's most-known tourist attraction and are widely visited.

 An important aspect of the economy in Mindoro is mining, mostly by outside companies owned by foreign countries.
-While the foreign countries make most of the money from these mines, the Philippine government still receives some economic and financial benefit from allowing them to mine on their lands.
+While foreign countries make most of the money from these mines, the Philippine government still receives some economic and financial benefit from allowing them to mine on their lands.
 These companies include Pitkin Petroleum, a US-based company which is looking for nickel, oil, and gas in Mindoro, Crew Development Corporation, a Canada-based corporation mining nickel and other precious metals, and Intex, a Norwegian-based company operating the Mindoro Nickel Project.
 This project is supposed to last 15 years and should produce over 100 million tons of ore by the end of the project.
 Unfortunately, while the mines might be profitable for the national government, they have caused problems to the environment and the indigenous tribes living in Mindoro.